gg-mg/SSP_Spring2020/Assignments/SSP06/SSP06_21_2/readME.md

 action "#" refers to current page

+## What is Wrong and What is Right

+if(is_valid_admin_login($email, $password)) is wrong

+if($email && $password) is right

 ## login success

-after running login.php, the application echos the login email and the password which indicates that the visit to the database was successful.
+after changing view/login.php, the application renders as described in the book and echos the login email and the password which indicates that the visit to the database was successful.